gsoft-inc/sg-orbit/README.md

 You can have scripts in sub project.
 Again, take the react-components project.
 A script is define in the actual project to start storybook since the workspace doesn't know about storybook, this is a dependency of react-components not of the whole workspace.
 Therefore, the scripts is define in the react-components project and a script entry has been added to the root package.json to call the script in the sub project.

 To run multiple commands simultaneously, use `run-p`, to run multiple commands sequentially, use `run-s`, otherwise use `yarn`

-### Add a new project

-Create a new folder matching your project name in /packages

-Go to that folder with a terminal and execute `yarn init`.

-Answer the questions.

-Dont forget to add the scope "@sharegate" before your package name.
-For example if your project name is "toto", your package name should be "@sharegate/toto".

-Make sure you set the license to "Apache-2.0"

-Make sure you set the author to "Groupe Sharegate inc."

-Make sure you set the repository to "https://github.com/gsoft-inc/sg-brand.git"

-Add your new project has "peerDependency", "devDependency" or "dependency" of any project who need it.

-If the "website" project use your new project, make sure you add it to /website/scripts/setup-website-yarn-links.js.

 ## Good to remember